Jonnysay/TechInTokyo/content/post/how-to-write-a-successful-cv/index.md

   focal_point: Smart
   preview_only: false
 ---
-What’s a good engineering resume for the Japanese job market?
 I spoke to hiring managers at tech companies here in Tokyo and would like to share five points that I think will make a good CV.
 At the end of the article, I’ll also include a link of a sample resume format that you can use!

 **Focus on the relevant but don’t limit yourself to one page**